approov/quickstart-elixir-phoenix-absinthe-graphql-token-check/docs/APPROOV_TOKEN_BINDING_QUICKSTART.md

 ### Test for Websockets

-The Phoenix Absinthe Sockets cannot be tested using cURL, because you need to establish a websocket connection and keep it open, therefore you will need to try an online websocket client in the likes of what Postman is for HTTP requests.
+The Phoenix Absinthe Sockets are not easily tested using cURL, because you need to establish a websocket connection and keep it open.

 You can test the Absinthe Socket subscriptions by using the Absinthe Graphiql web interface at `your.api.domain.com/graphiql`.
 To make it easier to test you can upload to the web interface this graphiql workspace: `graphiql/graphiql-workspace-approov-token-binding-check.json` and adapt it for your use case.